Born before 1988 - Section 2

 Your money is placed in different parts

-The occupational pension consists of three different parts.
+The occupational pension consists of different parts.
 You may have the right to two or three of them, you belong to section 2 of the collective agreement PA16.

 The selectable part

 Your employer pays money equivalent to 2,5 percent of your salary into this part.
 You can choose how the money should be managed by selecting the form of savings and insurer.
-You do not have to make a selection if you do not wish to.
-If you do not make your own choice, the money is placed in a traditional insurance (Kåpan Valbar) without repayment cover managed by Kåpan Pensioner.
+You do not have to make a selection if you do not wish.
+If you do not make a choice, the money is placed in a traditional insurance without repayment cover managed by Kåpan Pensioner.
 That insurance would be called Kåpan Valbar.

 Defined benefit retirement pension